hrldcpr/blog/_posts/2020-10-27-visual-sum-of-cubes.md

 **TODO** 3d diagram

-This tetrahedron doesn't sum as cleanly as the lines, triangles, and pyramids, so we have to rearrange things a bit to get our desired $$\sum k^3$$.
+This tetrahedron doesn't sum as conveniently as the lines, triangles, and pyramids, so we have to rearrange things a bit to get our desired $$\sum k^3$$.

 Since the $$k$$th layer is a triangle with $$1+2+...+k=\frac{k(k+1)}{2}$$ (as proved above!) entries all of value $$k$$, the sum of all the layers is: